George Herbert's "The Altar"

 The speaker then offers his humble prayer that he may be once again united with the Divine.
 He asks that this "ALTAR," his spine be lifted and blessed with the presence of the Divine Beloved, to Which he may know again that he belongs.

-Biographical Sketch of George Herbert
+Life Sketch of George Herbert

 Born in Wales on April 3, 1593, George Herbert was the fifth child of ten.
 His father died when George was only three years old.
 His mother, Magdalen Newport, was a patron of the arts, whose support of John Donne's Holy Sonnets garnered for her Donne's dedication of that work.
 Mrs. Herbert relocated the family to England after her husband's death, where she educated and raised them as devout Anglicans.